![]() |

 Combinado Cercanias: Free suburban travel with a long-distance ticket

-When you buy a ticket for one of Renfe's long-distance trains (AVE, EuroMed, Alvia, Intercity) of any fare type in any class for a journey within Spain, you get free travel from any Renfe suburban station at the start of your journey and free travel to any Renfe suburban station at the end of your journey, in the following cities:
+When you buy a ticket for one of Renfe's long-distance trains (AVE, Euromed, Alvia, Intercity) of any fare type in any class for a journey within Spain, or any ticket for an Iryo train, you get free travel from any Renfe suburban station at the start of your journey and free travel to any Renfe suburban station at the end of your journey, in the following cities:

 Asturias, Barcelona, Bilbao, Cadiz, Madrid, Malaga, Murcia/Alicante, San Sebastian, Santander, Seville, Valencia and Zaragoza.
-You also get free travel from/to any FEVE local station in Asturias, Santander, Bilbao & Cartagena.
+You also get free travel from/to any ex-FEVE narrow-gauge station in Asturias, Santander, Bilbao & Cartagena.

 If your ticket includes this, it will say Combinado Cercanias in the corner with a reference number.